-Returns the spectral radiance of a blackbody at thermodynamic temperature \(T[K]\) in a medium having index of refraction \(n\).
+Return the spectral radiance of a blackbody as a function of wavelength at thermodynamic temperature \(T[K]\) in a medium having index of refraction \(n\).

-The following form implementation is expressed in term of wavelength.
+The following implementation is expressed in terms of wavelength.

-The SI unit of radiance is watts per steradian per square metre.
+The SI unit of radiance is watts per steradian per square metre (\(W/sr/m^2\)).